 One Year Baby Milestones: Eating

 At one year, you can make the transition from breast milk or formula to cow’s milk.
 Start with whole milk.
 Your baby needs the extra fat for healthy brain growth and development.
-Don’t transition to low-fat milk -- or any other low-fat foods, for that matter -- until after your baby’s second birthday.
+Don’t transition to low-fat milk -- or any other low-fat foods, for that matter -- until after your baby’s second birthday, or advised by your pediatrician.

 If you’ve been breastfeeding, you might decide that one year is the time to start weaning your baby.
 It tends to be easier on both mother and baby to wean gradually, dropping one feeding at a time.
 The bedtime feeding is usually the last one to go.
 To replace nursing, you can give your 1-year-old a cup of milk, a snack, or something to suck on.